amancevice/yake/README.md

 ## Why Is It Called "yake"?

-"λ" is hard to type and I think "y" looks like a funny little upside-down-and-backwards Lambda symbol.
+"λ" + Rake, but "λ" is hard to type and I think "y" looks like a funny little upside-down-and-backwards Lambda symbol.

 ## Why Use It?